Anchor Points

 What are What Are Fall Protection Anchor Systems?

-Anchor points are crucial components in fall protection systems and roof safety solutions, providing secure attachment points for personal protective equipment (PPE) to prevent falls during roof work.
+Anchor points are crucial components in fall protection systems and roof safety solutions, providing secure attachment points for personal protective equipment to prevent falls during roof work.
 They play a key role in implementing the hierarchy of control for working at heights by minimising fall risks during roof work and other elevated tasks.
 They are essential for ensuring the safety of personnel working at heights, such as in construction, maintenance, facade access tasks, and industrial activities on metal and concrete roofs.

-Why Do You Need Anchor Points?
+Does Your Building Need Anchor Points?

-Anchor points are vital for the safety of workers at heights.
+Anchor points are vital for the safety of workers at heights,

-They are vital for the safety of workers at heights, providing secure anchorage for safety harnesses and other fall protection systems.
+providing secure anchorage for safety harnesses and other fall protection systems.
 They offer reliable attachment points, minimising the risk of falls and serious injuries.
 Properly installed fixed points ensure that safety equipment functions effectively, protecting workers and ensuring compliance with safety regulations.

 Who Can Install Roof Anchor Points?